gouravkhator/previte/README.md

 ## Checklist

+- [x] Env Loading with rollup replacing `process.env.<SOME_KEY>` This task is completed, but with the env values exposed in build bundles, which is bad for security.
+Refer [this article](https://medium.com/swlh/keeping-env-variables-private-in-react-app-fa44a9b33c31) for more details on how the env values are exposed in the build bundles by any replace mechanism.
 - [x] Sass Support
 - [x] Prettier config
 - [ ] Husky + Lint-staged for linting before committing changes to the remote repo.